afisher88/react-slide-over/README.md

 * Render a list of animals using React - We have started this in `AnimalList.jsx`
 * Add the following functionality to the React app to allow the user to:

-    * Remove animal from list
+    * Remove an animal from the list
     * Indicate which animals are their favourites - Show a list of favourites in `Favourites.jsx`
     * Add some filtering and / or sorting for different properties